 5. Squat Thrusts

-Check out the video to that shows you how to do each exercise.
+Check out the video that shows you how to do each exercise.

-Last thing to say is start training early, try and work out with someone and enjoy your Tough Mudder experience!
+The last thing to say is to start training early, try and work out with someone and enjoy your Tough Mudder experience!